-An elder will anoint a handkerchief and send it to an individual when the individual lives a great distance from the elder and he cannot anoint him in person.
-When the person receives the anointed handkerchief, he should place the handkerchief on his body.
-The handkerchief does not transform into a sacred item that can be used over and over, but is meant to be used in place of an anointing.
+An elder may anoint a handkerchief with oil and send it to an individual who lives a great distance from the elder, because he cannot anoint in person.
+The person who receives the anointed handkerchief, should place the handkerchief on the afflicted body part.
+The handkerchief does not transform into a sacred item that can be used over and over.
 The handkerchief should not be passed from one person to another.
-If another individual needs to be anointed and no elder is available, a new handkerchief can be anointed for him.
-We cannot lose focus of where the healing power comes from.
+If another individual needs to be anointed, and no elder is available, a new handkerchief can be anointed for him.
+We should not lose focus from where the healing power comes.
 Acts 19:12 states, "So that from his body were brought unto the sick handkerchiefs or aprons, and the diseases departed from them, and the evil spirits went out of them."